 - Rate the podcast on iTunes (this helps more than you may realize!)

-- Support The Spine financially one of two ways:
+- Support The Spine with a donation.

 By the way, when I say that books can change your life, I mean it.
 Books have changed my life many times, but here are two biggies:

 In 1994, as a sophomore in college majoring in elementary education, I took my first philosophy class and read "Pilgrim at Tinker Creek" by Annie Dillard.
 It's a nonfiction narrative in which she highlights a year that she spent exploring her neighborhood and asking some big questions.
 I read it with my jaw dropped, both because I'd never read anyone who writes as Dillard writes and because I'd never thought to ask the questions she asks.
 I wanted to ask more of them, so I changed my major to philosophy and never looked back.